All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-In a world where smartphones have become an extension of our hands and social networks – are part of everyday life, terms that describe specific phenomena that arise under the influence of modern technologies are increasingly appearing.
+In a world where smartphones have become an extension of our hands, and social media is a part of everyday life, terms describing specific phenomena arising from modern technology are increasingly appearing.
 One such term is iPhone face.
-Let's figure out what it means and why it became popular.
+Let's figure out what it means and why it has become popular.

 What is iPhone face?